 What is an interest rate swap?

 An interest rate swap is a contract between two parties to exchange interest payments.
-Each is calculated on the same principal amount (referred to as "notional amount") on a recurring schedule over a set period of time.
+Each is calculated on the same principal amount (referred to as "notional amount") on a recurring schedule over a set period.
 One party typically pays a fixed interest rate, while the other party typically pays a floating interest rate.
 No principal (notional) amount is exchanged.
 The parties simply exchange, or swap, interest payments.
 A swap is a netted agreement, meaning that whichever party pays more interest in that period is the one who makes the payment.

-What is a back-to-back interest rate swap?
+What are back-to-back interest rate swaps?

 Why should I consider using back-to-back swaps at my bank?